silvershop/silvershop-core/docs/en/OrderModifiers.md

  * Modifiers can be updated at any point before an order is placed.
 After that, their values are permanently persisted to the database.
  * Modifier values are recalculated whenever the cart contents are changed, or

+## Shipping & Tax Modifiers

+ * SimpleShippingModifier -Allows you to choose different flat rates for different countries.
+ * WeightShippingModifier - Requires entering a weight for each product.
+ * FlatTaxModifier
+ * TaxModifier

 ## How to add a modifier type

 Use Order::set_modifiers(array("MyModifierOne", "MyModifierTwo")); in your _config file to register new modifiers.